dombg1337/toolConfigs/README.md

 # toolConfigs

-Public configurations for common tools to reduce time and effort of setups.
+Public configurations for common tools to reduce time and effort during setups.

 # Tools